Fauci sees vaccination for kids by late spring or the summer

 Since the initial tests to validate the safety and effectiveness of the Pfizer and Moderna vaccines involved tens of thousands of people, the age-related testing on children can be done using smaller groups.

-“You don’t want to have to … go through an efficacy trial, where you’re involving tens of thousands of children,” said Fauci.
+“You don’t want to have to … go through an efficacy trial, where you’re involving tens of thousands of children,” Fauci explained.
 “What you can do, is in a much smaller trial, measured in hundreds to a couple of thousands … what we call safety and … immunogenicity.”
 That’s a term for whether the vaccine successfully triggers an immune system response.

 After a frustratingly slow start, the U.S. is now administering about 1 million shots a day to adults, although that pace is still seen as insufficient.
 President Joe Biden has talked about 1.5 million shots a day, if it can be done.
 His administration has set a goal of 100 million shots in its first 100 days.